 That’s it.

-Then they race around the house to find it.
-Touch the letter.
-Then race back to you.
+They race around the house to find it.
+Touch the letter and race back to you.

 I KNOW.
 THAT’S IT.
 It’s just that simple but it’s just that brilliant.